Willson Contreras Player Props: Cardinals vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff is 25th in MLB with a collective eight strikeouts per nine innings.
+- The 8.3 strikeouts per nine innings put together by the Pirates pitching staff ranks 23rd in the league.

-- The Pirates' 4.54 team ERA ranks 16th across all league pitching staffs.
+- The Pirates have a 4.46 team ERA that ranks 13th among all league pitching staffs.

-- The Pirates rank 19th in baseball in home runs allowed (17 total, 1.3 per game).
+- The Pirates rank 17th in baseball in home runs given up (17 total, 1.2 per game).

-- His most recent time out came on Sunday against the Chicago White Sox, when the righty tossed 6 2/3 scoreless innings while giving up five hits.
+- His most recent time out came on Monday against the Houston Astros, when the righty threw 3 1/3 innings, surrendering seven earned runs while allowing nine hits.

 © 2023 Data Skrive.
 All rights reserved.